ac-jorellanaf/Google-Scholar-Scraper/README.md

                         Set a custom filepath for a .csv file of entries to scrape, rather than use the queries.csv file.
   -n, --numentries
                         Set a custom in-line number of entries to scrape, rather than use the queries.csv file.
-  -op, --outpath
+  -op, --outdir
-                        Set a custom path for where the search .CSV files should be stored.
+                        Set a custom path for the directory where the search .CSV files should be stored.
   -nm, --nomerge
                         Do not merge the .CSV files after searching.
   -nd, --nodoi